There are several options and permutations for running Kye on Windows

 You can now play the game.
 The first level is trivial, but leads on to other tutorial levels.
 To play other level sets, go to File->Open, navigate to "Levels" in your Python Kye directory and choose one (but ignore "Template", being for use by the editor).
 Many more levels can be downloaded from the Levels page on this site.

-XyeThis is the most straight-forward version of Kye to install on modern Windows, and is downloadable from its website as linked from the "Versions" and "Links" pages on this site.
+XyeThis is a version of Kye which runs on modern Windows, and is downloadable from its website as linked from the "Versions" and "Links" pages on this site.
 Xye has a number of additions to the features of Classic Kye, although the original Kye levels can be played on it.
 Even so, there are some changes to the gameplay such that some original Kye levels will be easier, some harder, and some (a very few cases) impossible to solve.